sk-sahu/PGRB/nextflow/README.md

-# A simple Nextflow guide
+# A basic Nextflow guide

 What are the basic things you need to a single step in a workflow?